-Fig. 6. (a) Current density – voltage measurements (b) external quantum efficiency measurements andcof the highest efficiency cell for CdS/CdTe devices with 0 – 20 nm NaF evaporated at the back surface prior to MgCl2 treatment.
+Fig. 6. (a) Current density – voltage measurements (b) external quantum efficiency measurements and (c) normalized external quantum efficiency measurements of the highest efficiency cell for CdS/CdTe devices with 0 – 20 nm NaF evaporated at the back surface prior to MgCl2 treatment.

-CV analysis used to determine doping density from the minimum of the carrier density profiles by making the approximation NA = NCVThis is in contrast to Kranz et al. [11] who found an increased acceptor density in evaporated CdTe/CdS devices with the addition of NaF to the chlorine treatment.
+Figure 7 shows results from CV analysis used to determine doping density from the minimum of the carrier density profiles by making the approximation NA = NCV.
+Although at first glance figure 7a may indicate a shift in the depletion region away from the CdS/CdTe interface for increasing NaF thickness, there is no indication of a buried junction in EQE data.
+Considering the complexities encountered in CV measurements of CdTe solar cells, this interpretation may be too simplistic and does not account for other affects such as a rectifying back contact [30].
+However, it is clear that all devices tested have a bulk doping density around 1014 cm-3, with no clear trend as a function of NaF thickness.
+This is in contrast to Kranz et al. [11] who found an increased acceptor density in evaporated CdTe/CdS devices with the addition of NaF to the chlorine treatment.
 The lack of change in the doping density despite significant impact upon device structure due to the presence of Na indicate strong compensation of any Na-induced acceptors by Na interstitials.
 Alternatively, it may indicate that the lack of recrystallisation of CSS CdTe layers means a higher annealing temperature is required to effectively incorporate the Na as a dopant.
 Given the deleterious impact of the current temperature used, any such increase would further compromise device performance.